John J. Hare

 John is a member of the firm’s Board of Directors and chair of the firm's ten-attorney Appellate Advocacy and Post-Trial Practice Group.
 He has litigated more than 350 appeals in state and federal appellate courts.
 As litigation counsel, John has represented individuals, insurers, and corporations in some of the most high-profile litigation in recent Pennsylvania history, including dozens of cases with verdicts and settlements in excess of $10 million.
 As amicus curiae counsel, John has represented a diverse clientele, including the United States Chamber of Commerce, the Pennsylvania Chamber of Business and Industry, the Pennsylvania Defense Institute, the Pennsylvania Medical Society, the American Society for the Prevention of Cruelty to Animals, and academics interested in the outcome of appellate litigation.

-John is regularly called upon by the media to provide insight and commentary on significant legal cases and issues.
+John is regularly called upon by the media to provide insight and commentary on significant legal issues.
 To view recent articles in which John is quoted, click the Thought Leadership tab and scroll down to the Media Commentary section below.